chung-leong/react-seq/examples/media-cap/README.md

 utilize the [`useSequentialState`](../../doc/useSequentialState.md#readme) hook to help us manage the different stages of the capturing process.

+UPDATE: This example is now available as a [installable library](https://github.com/chung-leong/react-media-capture#readme).

 ## Seeing the code in action

 Go to the `examples/media-cap` folder.
 Run `npm install` then `npm start`.
 A browser window should automatically